-Russell B. Harrison, the general's son, who arrived late last night, spent the night with W. H. H. Miller, Mrs. Russell Harrison and their son arrived at noon today.
-Mrs. Mary Harrison McKee, the gen-eral's daughter, and her husband ar-
+Russell B. Harrison, the general's son, who arrived late last night, spent the night with W. H. H. Miller, Mrs. Rus-sell Harrison and their son arrived at Mrs. Mary Harrison McKee, the daughter, and her husband areral's rived at noon today from Saratoga, N. Y Today there were many callers at the Harrison home-friends who came to offer their services to the family and to tender their sympathy in the bereave-ment which had come to them.
+Mrs. Tibbott received these callers for Mrs. Harrison who was unable to see any-